Bobliuuu/Bobliuuu/README.md

 ### Hi! 👋

+I'm Jerry, a grade 11 student at Pierre Elliott Trudeau HS!
+Most of my repos are private rn, but I will update everything at some point :)

 <!--
 **Bobliuuu/Bobliuuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.